 I Wish We Had…Applied for a Credit Card

 My mom does not have any credit cards in her name.
 And without appearing in person, she can’t get one.
 We’ve tried.
 This is inconvenient more than anything else.
 There are workarounds (like paying bills by check, or paying with my own card and reimbursing myself), but if I were to go down this road again I’d make sure my mom had at least one credit card in her own name (not a wallet full of cards that became no good when my dad died and the accounts had to be closed.)

 I hope this has been helpful.
 I’ve got to go now — there’s an SSA agent on the line, and it’s time to finish the taxes!

 P.S.
 If you’re trying to help a parent manage their affairs and they haven’t designated a power of attorney, you, unfortunately, don’t have too many options if you need direct access to their accounts.
-You’ll need to get creative about finding workarounds (like paying their bills yourself until you can get a handle on the situation) or get a court involved to designate a guardian.
-(I’m really sorry if you’re going through this!)
+You’ll need to get creative about finding workarounds (like paying their bills yourself until you can get a handle on the situation) or get a court involved to designate a guardian (or conservator.)

 If you’d like to stay in touch, you can subscribe to my mailing list or join the conversation on Facebook, Instagram, Twitter, or LinkedIn.